kelly-sovacool/latex-cv/README.md

 So I began creating simple templates and updated my CV with LaTeX to learn the ropes, and now here we are.
 Here's hoping I never have to use a WYSIWYG again...

-For writing scientific manuscripts with collaborators, it may make more sense to use Markdown, then convert to LaTeX for submission.
+For writing scientific manuscripts with collaborators, it may make more sense to use Markdown or R Markdown, then convert to LaTeX for submission.
 Examples:

 * https://github.com/greenelab/meta-review
 * https://oleb.net/blog/2016/02/collaborative-writing-on-github/